magicsandbox-ai/magicsandbox/packages/js/docs/docs.md

 #### update (boolean) (default false)

 Whether to update the App when publishing. magicsandbox.Dev will skip the build, as `script`, `html`, and `style` cannot be updated.
-See [Updating Magic Apps and Functions](#updating-magic-apps-and-functions) for details.
+See [Updating Apps and Functions](#updating-apps-and-functions) for details.

 ### magicsandbox.Dev advanced details